OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

           | parallel = 1

-        <p>determines which directions are given color A and which are given color B. Switching this effectively swaps the colors</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">determines which directions are given color A and which are given color B. Switching this effectively swaps the colors</p>

     <h3>prime_direction</h3>